dotlang/language/doc/Enhancements.md

 ```
 We are adding a field of type `Type` but nothing else will be ready for this concept.
 We cannot stop developer from changing value of this field.
 It simply is not similar to other fields.

+N - Can we define generic function types?

+N - general sort:
+`func sort(x: Iteratable, compare: func(any, any)->bool)`

-? - What about defining a type-generator type.
+N - What about defining a type-generator type.
 ```
 ;this is a combination of function and type.
 ;it is a function because it has an input argument.